Why Is My Cat Peeing Outside The Litter Box? Here’s How To Stop It

 Stress brought on by changes in your cat’s life, such as introducing a new pet, a new baby, or moving can bring about behavior litter box problems.

 Keep in mind that your cat is not doing this to “spite” you or make you angry (remember what we said above – they’re not human and don’t have human emotions that would make them do these types of things), they just feel afraid or stressed out and this is their natural reaction to the stress.

-Make transition easy (new pets or new babies…you might even consider short term caging of the new cat (not the baby!) to help this out).
+Make the transition easy (new pets or new babies…you might even consider short term caging of the new cat (not the baby!) to help this out).
 Make your cat’s daily schedule as predictable as possible.

-In extreme ongoing cases, your cat may require medication prescribed by your vet for stress and anxiety, often referred to as “kitty prozac”.
+In extreme ongoing cases, your cat may require medication prescribed by your vet for stress and anxiety, often referred to as “kitty Prozac”.

 4. Complications From Declawing

 Please do not declaw.
 However, if you have adopted a cat who has been declawed, it may well be the reason he’s peeing outside the box.

 Declawing involves the removal of the last bone in each digit (finger) of the paw.
 The joint is severed and the claw is removed along with the last bone to which it is attached to.
 This extremely painful operation causes ongoing complications in many cats.

 Nerve damage is a common problem and early-onset osteoarthritis is frequent.

 Walking into a litter box that is more grainy and gritty than a pillow, which is I’m sure what he’d want to be walking on in this case, is going to aggravate his recently severed toes and make him hurt.
 If your cat is declawed and has shown an aversion to the litterbox, bring him to a vet for an exam to detect osteoarthritis, phantom pain, bone regrowths, or other problems that can occur days or years after the surgery.